clemak27/linux_setup/README.md

 <!--   /> -->
 <!-- </p> -->

-This repo contains my dotfiles + setup for my Linux PCs + Steam Deck.
+This repo contains my dotfiles + setup for my Linux PCs.

-## About

-This Repo contains the config for my Desktop PC (`argentum`) and my Laptop(`silfur`).
-Both are running Fedora Kinoite and use Nix as package manager.
-This means I have a base system and GUI applications that are automatically updated, and a declarative terminal config for my tastes and needs.
+Both are running Fedora Kinoite.
+The base system is managed with `rpm-ostree`, GUI applications with flatpaks and my shell/terminal setup using distrobox.

 This is for my own usage and preferences, but you are of course free to use it as inspiration.